gameblabla/mednafen-gcw/release/Readme.txt

 ===========================
 Mednafen GCW0
 ===========================
-Version 1.3
+Version 1.31
 Port by gameblabla

 Here is a port of Mednafen for GCW0.
-Only cores for PC Engine (CD), NEC PC-FX, PSX and GB/GBA/NES/LYNX are included as separates OPKs.
+Only cores for PC Engine (CD), NEC PC-FX, PSX and GB/GBA/NES/LYNX are available.
 For other cores, you should use the other emulators available on the platform instead.
 (Mednafen's cores are accurate and way too slow)